Eating Disorder Service

 Stage 2: Re-establishing eating with Family

 Stage 4: Getting back to normal life and preventing relapse

 All patients that have completed a full treatment programme will be entitled to 12 weeks aftercare.
 This can be extended further than 12 weeks at an additional cost.

-We treat children and young people aged 8-18 years, male and female with a primary diagnosis of eating disorder or a co-morbid presentation (other psychological or mental health issues).
+We treat children and young people aged 12 up to 18 years, of all genders with a primary diagnosis of eating disorder or a co-morbid presentation (other psychological or mental health issues).